nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

     **Basic Data-Structures ramp-up**

     + Go through the Data Structures from Geeks for Geeks again.
-Do you remember how to implement QuickSort or a priority-queue?
+Do you remember how to implement QuickSort or a Priority-Queue?
 The implementations of basic Data-structures or algorithms are rarely used while coding, since you directly use STL library.
 But, it is important to brush them up, since these can easily be asked in an interview.

     **Geeks For Geeks Interview Questions**